Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

+Not only are they heading home with more games to play, now they're just one win from another crown.

-WASHINGTON (AP) — The Houston Astros handed the ball to Gerrit Cole, and he gave them a firm grip on the World Series.
+Handed the ball for what was supposed to be a high-stakes showdown against Max Scherzer, Cole gave Houston a firm grip on the Series by beating the Nationals 7-1 Sunday night for a 3-2 lead.

-Minus ailing ace Max Scherzer, the Nationals were no match in this Washington wipeout.

-Cole looked exactly like the stud who dominated baseball most of this season, bouncing back from a Game 1 clunker to pitch the Astros to a 7-1 win Sunday night and a 3-2 lead.
+Cole looked exactly like the stud who dominated baseball most of this season, bouncing back from a Game 1 clunker to pitch the Astros to their third straight win.

+What a turnaround for his teammates, too — outscored 17-7 overall at home, Houston hammered the Nationals 19-3 in a Washington wipeout.

+The three-time Cy Young Award winner beat Cole in the opener, and was the Nats' best hope to slow Houston.
+But then Scherzer was scratched only 3 1/2 hours before game time because of an irritated nerve near his neck, an injury that could finish him for the Series.

 Slumping rookie Yordan Álvarez and Carlos Correa each hit an early two-run homer off emergency starter Joe Ross.
-George Springer added another postseason drive, and Houston won its third straight at Nationals Park.

-What a turnaround, too — outscored 17-7 overall at Minute Maid Park, Houston hammered Washington 19-3 at Nationals Park.

-Scherzer beat Cole in the opener, and was the Nats' best hope to slow Houston.
-But he was scratched just 3 1/2 hours before game time because of an irritated nerve near his neck, an injury that could finish him for the Series.
+George Springer added another postseason drive for the Astros, who led the majors with a franchise-best 107 wins during the regular season.

+"We actually hit some balls hard.
+We really did," Washington manager Dave Martinez said.
+"We just can't get nothing going these last three days."

 With the road team winning every time so far, Houston heads home with two chances to claim its second title in three years.
 Justin Verlander gets the first try when he starts against Stephen Strasburg in Game 6 on Tuesday night.